nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Q**: Can I update or change an expense’s details after adding it?
 **A**: Currently, SpendSwift doesn't support direct editing of expenses.
 To make changes, delete the existing expense using `delete-expense` and add a new one with the updated details.

-**Q**: What if I forget to set a category when adding an expense?
-**A**: If no category is provided, the expense will be set to "Uncategorized" by default.
-You can later assign it to a specific category using `tag-expense`.

 **Q**: How are expenses rounded off if I enter an amount with more than two decimal places?
 **A**: SpendSwift automatically rounds amounts to two decimal places.